akshaydeo/blog/about.md

 - Managing Android SDK integrations for merchants.
 - Maintaining code hygienes for Golang microservices and Android codebase.

-**Co-Founder and CTO @Betacraft**

-Expert consultancy services for web and mobile focused on Golang and Android.
-Along with the services work, we had built a product called Twist.
-Twist allows users to play their favorite Android games on TV using any mobile as a remote.
-More info @ http://www.gettwist.tv/

 Creator of [AppSurfer](http://www.akshaydeo.com/appsurfer/), [Twist](http://www.akshaydeo.com/twist/).